This is a guest post by Amber Bradshaw.

 You can build your own walk in cooler for produce storage at just a fraction of the cost of commercial coolers.
 A CoolBot and a regular household window A/C unit lets you turn any well insulated room into a walk-in cooler.
-Instead of paying over $5000 for a small commercial walk in cooler, you can save thousands with this DIY cooler option.
+Instead of paying big money for a small commercial walk in cooler, you can save thousands with this DIY cooler option.

 What's a Coolbot?

-A CoolBot it a small (roughly hand sized) controller that allows you to use a standard window AC to produce temps in the upper 30s (F).
+A CoolBot it a small (roughly hand sized) controller that allows you to use a standard window AC to produce temps in the upper 30s (°F) – great for walk in coolers.
 From the CoolBot website:

 CoolBot walk in coolers are perfect for: hunters, farmers, cheese makers, homesteaders, brewers, preppers, dairies, taxidermy, or those who want additional food storage.